 Location Analytics

+Location analytics are crucial to perform exploratory analysis and monitor trends.
 This helps you understand how your stores perform across different locations or regions.
-It tells you about local preferences, helping you tailor your offerings to suit local tastes.

 Multichannel Analytics